 When you have finished reading this post please share it online as far as you can.
 I would love to get more donations from other companies of items they would like me to share with you and also donate to local children.

 Could you donate your time to help the local food bank?
 Contact them and ask.
-Whilst I was there today a lovely gentleman from a nearby village was dropping off items donated from a number of people in the village.
+Whilst I was there today a lovely gentleman from a nearby village was dropping off items donated by a number of people in the village.

 They have a village newsletter and once a week he collects bags from the doorsteps of anyone who wants to donate items and takes them directly to the food bank.
-Could you start up similar, or just see if something similar runs near you?
+Could you start up something similar, or just see if something similar runs near you?